Author & Journalist Harriet Baskas Share Stories of Really Old Food

 CSB: Wow!
 That’s fascinating.
 The Barnum & Bailey Circus was a big part of Collin Street Bakery’s early distribution as a company because they were fans of the fruitcake.

 HB: Well, there you go.
 In the early days, wedding cakes and groom’s cakes were often fruitcakes doused heavily with liquor, which is what keeps them around for a long time.
-So Tom Thumb’s piece of cake is in a box in the backroom of the museum.
-It turns out that there's a lot of old wedding cakes from celebrities and families that have been passed down generation to generation and preserved in museums.
+So Tom Thumb’s piece of cake is in a box in the back room of the museum.
+It turns out that there are a lot of old wedding cakes from celebrities and families that have been passed down from generation to generation and preserved in museums.

-CSB: Certainly there’s some Collin Street Grand Deluxe® Fruitcake in the back of a museum out there?
+CSB: Certainly there’s some Collin Street Bakery's Deluxe® Fruitcake in the back of a museum out there?

 CSB: Moving on to your presentation for Humanities Washington.
 Can you give us a quick overview of what the presentation entails for each intended audience?

 HB: Yes.
 Every state has a Humanities Committee, and I currently serve on the Speakers Bureau for Humanities Washington.
 Our team goes around the state giving presentations on all sorts of things, and I did an event around my state talking about old food and what it tells us about history, memory, love, and culture.
 I've been collecting stories – things I have found out in the world of bits of old food that are out there.
 As I travel the world, I hear and collect people's stories of old food that's in their families, which is really the payoff for me.

 CSB: That’s so fun!
 It seems that tradition is super important to you.
 To use food and family relics as a generational reference point.
 What do you think about that as a general idea?
 I know it's not something that's typical these days.
 How do you feel about traditions and people starting them?